r0ver/servicearea/README.md

 A proof of concept apps which allows you to draw a rectangle in a Google Map using Google Maps Api V3 and then add flags in a map.
 If the place is inside the area previously drawn, the flag will be green, otherwise red.

+Test this application [here](http://djangoapp-env-ebkbthnsf6.elasticbeanstalk.com/static/index.html).
+It was tested with Chrome v34 and v36.

 Design and coding decisions
 ===========================